The park and car park are open dawn to dusk, all year round.

 Helping in the Reserve is both rewarding for the volunteers and provides valuable assistance for the Ranger.

 The volunteers meet on Fridays at the Rangers Office.
-For more information on how to get involved contact [email protected]

 The Friends of Dibbinsdale also volunteer working in partnership with Wirral Council to ensure the future of the nature reserve.